 When you have Meniere’s disease, you experience dizziness, vertigo, sweating, palpitation, and tinnitus.
 If the condition has extended to a severe extent, you are bound to suffer from hearing loss.

 It’s often difficult to treat the symptoms, but some medications can treat the root cause.
 In addition to the medications, you can also fix the condition by managing stress and closely watching your diet.

 It’s characterized by abnormal growth of skin in the middle ear, often due to a chronic infection.

 The condition’s symptoms include the growth of small pouches and cysts in the middle ear, leading to hearing loss if you don’t fix them early enough.

 In severe cases, you tend to suffer from dizziness and even paralysis of facial muscles.
 You can easily treat this condition with antibiotics, but you can remove it using surgery if you have a large or infected cholesteatoma.

 Otomycosis is the infection of the external ear and comes about due to a fungus.
 The symptoms of the condition include: inflammation, flaky, scaly skin, and discomfort in the ear canal.

 In some cases, you might experience some discharge.

-Treatment options of the condition include the application of topical antifungals and taking oral antihistamines.
-These will kill the fungi and at the same time relieve the symptoms.
+Treatment options for the condition include the application of topical antifungals and taking oral antihistamines.
+These will kill the fungi and, at the same time, relieve the symptoms.